-SERVICE OR BENEFIT CAP ASSISTANCE GROUP ECONOMIC NEED STANDARD TARGETED GROUP Designed to provide incentive to employed families and promote self-sufficiency by assisting applicants with expenses related to education of minor child(ren).
+SERVICE OR BENEFIT CAP ASSISTANCE ECONOMIC TARGETED

+GROUP NEED STANDARD GROUP

+Designed to provide incentive to employed families and promote self-sufficiency by assisting applicants with expenses related to education of minor child(ren).
 Available funding to offer this assistance will be reviewed annually.
 This incentive, when available, will only be offered for minor children attending and/or entering grades K-12.
 School can be defined as public, private, on-line or web based and home-schooling opportunities.
 Eligible purchases are defined as wearable attire or those items required by the school, to include, but are not limited to: backpacks, shoes, clothing, school uniforms, routine school supplies or other necessities as specified in the school classroom requirement list otherwise not excluded by this program.
 The agency will review expenses for determination of reasonable cost and appropriateness.
 Payment and CAP for this incentive program will be determined based on available funding each fiscal year.
 Parents with minor children.
 Specified relatives with minor children.
 200% Federal Poverty Level (FPL) or determined eligible for OWF, SNAP or a Medicaid program with income limit of 200% FPL or lower.
 Employed individuals with minor children entering grades K-12.
 Must be employed at least an un-averaged amount of 20 hours per week at minimum wage or, if new employment, promise of at least 20 hours at minimum wage.
-If both parents are in the home, both parents must be working 20 hours per week un-averaged, or one of them must be at least 32 hours un-averaged, per week, to qualify.
+If both parents are in the home, both parents must be working 20 hours per week un-averaged , or one of them must be at least 32 hours un-averaged, per week, to qualify.

 This service promotes TANF Purpose #2.

-Employment Incentive Program Applications for the program must be received within 90 days of employment begin date.
+Employment Incentive Program Applications for the program must be received within 90 days of the employment begin date.
+Participant must be currently enrolled or previously enrolled in a SNAP or TANF program within the immediately preceding 90-day period from the date of application.
 Program participation is limited to once, per participant.
-Participants are required to attend in person touch point sessions for each payment period to verify employment status and to discuss barriers, needs and goals.
-Program participation will be terminated if the participant leaves employment, does not attend the required touch point sessions or upon the fourth and final incentive payment. \$2000 per eligible individual payable at \$500 intervals for 1 month, 4 months, 8 months and 12 months of employment.
+Participants are required to (1) attend in person touch point sessions for each payment period to verify employment status and to discuss barriers, needs and goals; (2) verify completion of a financial literacy course (choice of provider is at the discretion of the participant); (3) submit a completed household budget at every touch point session.
+Program participation will be terminated if the participant leaves the qualifying employment; does not attend the required touch point sessions; fails to complete the required financial literacy course; fails to submit the required household budget at each interval; or upon the fourth and final incentive payment.
+This program under FAL#212 will operate until June \$2000 per eligible individual payable at \$500 intervals for 3 months after application date for employment retention, 6 months after application date for employment retention, 9 months after application date for employment retention, and 12 months after application date for employment retention, and 12 months after application date for employment retention.
 Families with eligible children.
 200% FPL or approved for other assistance programs such as: OWF, SNAP or a Medicaid category with income limit of 200% FPL or lower.
-Newly employed individuals scheduled to work at least an unaveraged amount of 20 hours or more per week.
-All payments depend upon availability of general revenue funding.
-This service promotes TANF purpose #2
+Newly employed individuals scheduled to work at least an unaveraged amount of 32 hours or more per week.

+30, 2025.
+TANF purpose #2

+All payments depend upon availability